-In large tourist towns, credit cards are relatively straightforward to use, but don’t expect to be able to use them everywhere and it's always a good idea to carry enough cash.
-The exception is in Hong Kong, where international credit cards are accepted almost everywhere (though some shops may try to add a surcharge to offset the commission charged by credit-card companies, which can range from 2.5% to 7%).
-Check to see if your credit-card company charges a foreign transaction fee (usually between 1% and 3%) for purchases in China.
+In large tourist towns, credit cards are relatively straightforward to use, but don’t expect to be able to use them everywhere, and always carry enough cash.
+The exception is in Hong Kong, where international credit cards are accepted almost everywhere (although some shops may try to add a surcharge to offset the commission charged by credit companies, which can range from 2.5% to 7%).
+Check to see if your credit card company charges a foreign transaction fee (usually between 1% and 3%) for purchases in China.

 Where they are accepted, credit cards often deliver a slightly better exchange rate than banks.
 Money can also be withdrawn at certain ATMs in large cities on credit cards such as Visa, MasterCard and Amex.